 What is the difference between JavaScript and TypeScript?

-How do developers keep JavaScript applications secure?
+How is JavaScript kept secure?

 Conclusion